WHO IS A LAWYER?

 Drafts of other communications and documents will not be privileged unless specifically drafted by the lawyers or for the dominant purpose of obtaining legal advice: see “Court of Appeal finds legal advice privilege is subject to a “dominant purpose” test” (30 January 2020).

-Notes or working papers of either lawyer or client may be privileged even if they don’t amount to lawyer / client communications or draft communications.
-The test is whether they betray the trend of the legal advice.
+Notes or working papers of either lawyer or client may be privileged, if they betray the trend of the legal advice.
 This is addressed further in “Documents evidencing privileged communications”.

 Communications through agents